A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: High-Level Problem-Algorithm Interaction Features

+These features are based on general characteristics of the optimization problems where the algorithms are applied, instead of describing how the algorithm’s search process unfolds over time.
+Essentially, they establish a link between the problem’s high-level properties and the algorithm’s final performance, but they do not capture details of the algorithm’s behavior during its run.
+Figure~\ref{fig:pip_problem-algorithm} presents the general pipeline of calculating high-level problem-algorithm landscape features.

+\paragraph{Features learned by using convolutional neural networks} CNN-based features were investigated in~\cite{prager2021towards,seiler2022collection}, and their details were previously discussed in Section~\ref{sec:problem_landscape_features}.
+The key difference here lies in the supervised learning task.
+For problem landscape features, the supervised task involved classifying problem instances based on high-level properties without considering any algorithm interaction.
+In contrast, in this case, the model was trained for algorithm selection, aiming to choose the most suitable modular CMA-ES~\cite{HansenO01} configuration from a portfolio of 32 for each problem instance.
+The latent representations obtained from the CNN are subsequently used as low-level features.

+\paragraph{TransOptAS features learned using a transformer} Similar to TransOpt features presented in Section~\cite{cenikj2023transopt}, where the transformer has been trained in a problem classification task, in~\cite{transoptas}, the transformer architecture is directly trained on the algorithm selection task.
+In this case, the model consists of an encoder and a regression head that predicts a numerical performance indicator for 12 configurations of the PSO algorithm.

-\paragraph{Algorithm Features Based on Performance} Performance2Vec~\cite{performance2vec} is a methodology for constructing algorithm representations based on the performance they achieve on a set of benchmark problems.
-Here, the vector representation consists of the algorithm instance performance obtained on each benchmark problem separately, so they can be assumed as different features.
+\paragraph{Features Based on Performance} Performance2Vec~\cite{performance2vec} is a methodology for constructing features that describe problem-algorithm interaction based on the performance achieved on a set of benchmark problems.
+Here, the vector representation consists of the algorithm instance performance obtained on each benchmark problem separately, so they can be assumed to be different features.
 Algorithms' performance can be defined in terms of different metrics, using simple statistics like mean or median, or more complex ranking schemes like Deep Statistical Comparison~\cite{dsc}.